Which of the following best describes the primary function of car... | Channels for Pearson+

 1

 Understand the role of carbohydrates in living organisms: Carbohydrates are organic molecules composed of carbon, hydrogen, and oxygen, typically in a ratio of 1:2:1.
-Their primary function is to provide energy to cells.
+Their primary function is to serve as a source of energy for cellular processes.

-Eliminate incorrect options: Carbohydrates are not the primary components of genetic material, as this role is fulfilled by nucleic acids (DNA and RNA).
+Eliminate incorrect options: Carbohydrates do not store genetic information (this is the role of nucleic acids like DNA and RNA).
+They do not catalyze biochemical reactions (this is the role of enzymes, which are proteins).
+They do not form structural components of cell membranes (this is primarily the role of lipids).

-Eliminate another incorrect option: Carbohydrates do not store genetic information; this is also a function of nucleic acids.
+Focus on the correct function: Carbohydrates, such as glucose, are broken down during cellular respiration to produce ATP, the energy currency of the cell.
+This makes them a main source of energy for cellular processes.

-Consider the role of enzymes: Enzymes are proteins that catalyze biochemical reactions, not carbohydrates.
-Therefore, carbohydrates do not function mainly as enzymes.
+Consider examples: Simple carbohydrates like glucose and complex carbohydrates like starch are used by organisms to fuel metabolic activities.
+Plants store energy in the form of starch, while animals store energy in the form of glycogen.

-Conclude the correct answer: Carbohydrates serve as the main source of energy in living organisms, as they are broken down during cellular respiration to produce ATP, the energy currency of the cell.
+Conclude: The correct answer is that carbohydrates provide a main source of energy for cellular processes, as they are essential for maintaining the energy needs of living organisms.

 Related Videos